 Working outside with no one day being the same provides a very interesting working environment but you will never be short of support.
 You will be presented with unique challenges whether it's using your expertise to diagnose control faults or replace network infrastructure equipment.
 You will gain experience on a wide range of plants and equipment some of which are innovative investments providing exciting new experiences and receive competitive benefits as well as full training on health & safety procedures and technical and process methods related to the plant.

 What will this role involve?

-This ICA technician will be working in a multi-disciplinary ICA team, alongside a range of operational teams such as systems, mechanical, and electrical technicians.
+This instrumentation, control & automation (ICA) technician will be working in a multi-disciplinary ICA team, alongside a range of operational teams such as systems, mechanical, and electrical technicians.

 The successful candidate will be responsible for installing, modifying and commissioning new plant equipment to relevant standards, and to diagnose and repair faults on systems and plants.
 Proactively identifying and reporting follow on work or areas for enhancement, and delivering cost effective improvements to assets and systems.

 You will be required to carry out instrumentation, control and automation maintenance on a variety of wastewater assets including planned maintenance and defect maintenance.
 There will be a need to liaise with and supervise contractors and suppliers where necessary.

 This vital role also involves the investigation into plant failures and the implementation of subsequent repairs as quickly and efficiently as possible in order to avoid interruptions to the process.

 Additionally you will conduct risk assessments and create appropriate method statements when required to safely carry out maintenance activities.

 You will be responsible for providing specialist technical advice where appropriate with up to date technical knowledge, and provide training support for technical trainees and support project development and input into capital delivery projects.